hanielu/svelte-router/README.md

 A powerful Svelte 5 port of React Router - the modern, lightweight, performant, and accessible routing library for single-page applications.

 > **🚧 Work in Progress**: This project is actively being developed.
 Issues, feature requests, and pull requests are welcome!
-Help us make this the best routing solution for Svelte 5.
+Help us make this the best react-router port for Svelte 5.

 ## Quick start